EthanTreg/PyTorch-Network-Loader/README.md

   - `activation`: boolean = True, if a SELU activation should be used
   - `dropout`: float = 0.01, probability of dropout
-- `OrderedBottleneck`: Information-ordered bottleneck to randomly change the size of the bottleneck
+- `OrderedBottleneck`: Information-ordered bottleneck to randomly change the size of the bottleneck in an autoencoder to encode the most important information in the first values of the latent space
   - `min_size`: integer = 0, minimum gate size
 - `Sample`: Gets the mean and standard deviation of a Gaussian distribution from $C$ in the previous layer, halving $C$, and randomly samples from it, mainly for a variational autoencoder